Esri/node-geoservices-adaptor/README.md

 The sample application included here just has one data provider (for data from http://api.citybik.es).

-1. `require ("./agsdataproviders/agsdataproviderbase")`
-2. Build your own subclass of `agsdataproviderbase.AgsDataProviderBase` (see [citybike.js](https://github.com/ArcGIS/node-ags-adaptor/blob/master/agsdataproviders/citybikes.js for a sample)).
+1. Build your own subclass of `agsdataproviderbase.AgsDataProviderBase` (see [citybike.js](https://github.com/ArcGIS/node-ags-adaptor/blob/master/agsdataproviders/citybikes.js) for a sample).
+Override only what you need to.
-3. Add instances of your subclass to the `dataProviders` array in `app.configure()` of `index.js`
+3. Add instances of your subclass to the `dataProviders` array at the top of `index.js`

-You can browse through the HTML pages to get to a REST endpoint for consumption by ArcGIS tools and APIs.
+The REST endpoints have matching HTML endpoints to help explore the services and reach a FeatureLayer endpoint for consumption by the ArcGIS tools and APIs.

 ##CityBikes
 Thanks to the awesome guys at [CityBik.es](http://citybik.es) we have a data source for bike share availability (almost) globally.
 The sample Data Provider adapts this data into Geoservices format output.
-The root REST endpoint for the CityBikes data provider can be found live here: http://node-ags-citybikes.aws.af.cm/citybikes/rest/services
+The root REST endpoint for the CityBikes data provider can be found live here (this is where you might point ArcCatalog): http://node-ags-citybikes.aws.af.cm/citybikes/rest/services

 ##Known Limitations
 * Only spatial references 4326 and 102100 are supported